Welcome to today's edition of the Rush 24-7 podcast.

 Well, it's true.

-You got those records sequestered, but what also is not true, Hillary didn't know a thing about that.
+But what also is not true, Hillary didn't know anything about that.

 She did.

-You put her in charge along with Bruce Lindsay of archiving these documents.
+You put her in charge, along with Bruce Lindsay, of archiving these documents.

 Hillary didn't know anything.